PACB official logo PACB

 Threats

-• Intense competition from Illumina and Oxford Nanopore Technologies
+• Intense Competition: Strong competition from established players and emerging technologies.

 Competitors and Market Share